 Specifically, I will study increasing the Affordable Housing Mitigation Fee required in large, commercial office projects (not small businesses).
 It is notorious how little these massive office projects have contributed to our affordable housing funds considering the amount of jobs they create.
 This fee should go into a fund that will support the production of new and rehabilitation of existing housing for lower-income and workforce ownership housing (including first-time homeownership opportunities).

 Objective Density Standards

 Objective density standards – that are strictly enforced through the Zoning Code – will ensure that neighbors and developers alike understand what the rules are, and proposed projects adhere to the rules.
+These standards are even more important considering the new statewide housing laws that have taken effect and allow for the automatic approval of development.
 To ensure that traffic impacts are minimized, major thoroughfares and transit corridors in Cupertino should be easily walkable, “bike-able”, and transit-accessible.